-Each of these essays has a second layer that adds dimension to the argument, documentation of some more ancillary "revelatory turns" I experienced in the process of composition (for "Quantum Reading vs. the Rabbit Hole") or reception (for "The Medium is the Hyperobject"), the behind-thescenes thinking that every creative enterprise involves, active for the writer, largely hidden from the reader, a kind of quantum "superposition" in that both layers coexist synthetically until the apparatus that "measures" them, in this case the traditional essay, forces them into one or the other of their possible "states."
+Each of these essays has a second layer that adds dimension to the argument, documentation of some ancillary revelatory turns I experienced in the process of composition (for "Quantum Reading vs. the Rabbit Hole") or reception (for "The Medium is the Hyperobject"), the behind-thescenes thinking that every creative enterprise involves, active for the writer, largely hidden from the reader, a kind of quantum superposition in that both layers coexist synthetically until the apparatus that measures them, in this case the traditional essay, forces them into one or the other of their possible states.

 In the case of "Quantum Reading vs. the Rabbit Hole" it is a series of 21 serendipitous "asides"-some of them personal, some of them scholarly, some of them simply whimsical-that arose as I wrote the essay, the sort of background noise I assume all authors experience as they write.
-The given forms for sharing intellectual work, which pre-script both writers' and readers' expectations, tend to exile material like that to silence or the sidelines (more traditional endnotes) in order to make the main argument more legible.
-These asides are available instantly, via hyperlinks, in an online version of the essay on my website.
-A book, of course, makes accessing them somewhat more cumbersome.
+The given forms for sharing intellectual work, which pre-script both writers' and readers' expectations, tend to exile material like that to either silence (excision) or the sidelines (traditional endnotes) in order to make the main argument more legible.
+I decided to retain them in their original, more casual form to conserve their improvisational character, sometimes matter-of-fact, sometimes edgy, sometimes playful, the way they arose in the moment as I was composing.

-In the case of "The Medium is the Hyperobject" that second layer is another full essay, "So this is what I was thinking when I wrote that sentence . . .," which evolved after the fact from a long conversation with a friend about a particularly turgid sentence in the essay, in the course of which I tried to explain in detail why I chose the arcane terminology I used to set up the overall paradigm for my argument.
-I decided initially simply to write a long, more traditional, endnote to explain and justify the terms that clot up that sentence.
-But it turned into an essay in its own right, one that in certain respects might serve better as a preface than a postscript to what all my trusted readers agreed is a particularly "difficult" (not always in a good way!) essay.
-It's possible that in a future edition of this book I'll shift its position from post- to pre-; but all the ways I've been imagining to do that so far seem awkward and pretentious.
-Kind of like that sentence itself, without this backup essay to make the case for why it's not!
+In the case of "The Medium Is the Hyperobject" that second layer is another full essay, "So this is what I was thinking when I wrote 'that sentence," which evolved after the fact from a long conversation with a friend about a densely-packed sentence in the original essay, in the course of which I tried to explain in detail why I chose the seemingly abstruse discourse I used to set up the overall paradigm for my argument.
+I planned initially simply to write a long, more traditional, endnote to explain and justify the arcane terms that end up so tightly compressed there.
+But it turned into an essay in its own right, the final essay in the book now, one that does exactly what its title says: It unpacks "that sentence" at a granular level, demonstrating that what appears on the page is often merely the tip of a very large and mostly submerged iceberg, and accessing that deeper level requires ongoingly dialogical curiosity and engagement from both reader and writer.
+In certain respects this essay might serve better as a preface than a postscript to the one it comments one, which my most trusted readers felt was a particularly "difficult" one.
+But all the ways I've been imagining to do that so far seem awkward and wonky.
+Kind of like that sentence itself, before I wrote this backup essay to make the case for why it's not.